 When I first set my feet on the island, I knew something is special on the island.
 From the sand itself, I made a good impression right away.
 The sand is very fine and there are a lot of good beach resorts fronting the docking area and drop-off spots of the passengers.

 Malapascua Island is an island suitable for extraordinary swimming, sunbathing, and its famous water activity which is diving.
 It is also the best starting point for your island hopping.
 There’s a lot of resorts offering island hopping packages.
-Trippers can visit islands such as Kalanggaman, Carnaza, Kinatarcan and even the Bantayan island and few islets like the Isla de Gato of Daanbantayan.
+Trippers can visit islands such as Kalanggaman, Carnaza, Kinatarcan and even the Bantayan island and few islets.

 To be honest, I was totally mesmerized by the beauty of Malapascua Island.
 Iyong isla na masarap balik-balikan.